Frequently Asked Questions

 This is not the same test that your doctor gave you.
 He tested you to see which allergens might be causing symptoms if you are exposed to them (for an allergy).
 That tells you what you are allergic to, but says nothing about what you are actually breathing in (exposed to).
 Most people are allergic to many things.
 We test for the allergens present in your home to find out what is in your particular environment and what you might be able to better avoid.
 The combination of knowing what you are allergic to (based on doctor testing) and what you are exposed to (based on Exhale testing) will provide you with the best information you need to take action to reduce your allergy and asthma symptoms.

 If you are taking medication for asthma control, finding the causes of you asthma can be very helpful.
 Avoidance of known allergens can reduce the frequency of symptoms and in some cases allow you to eliminate some of the needs for chronic medication.
 Avoidance is always the first step, then medications if more control is required.
 If you are on long-term medications, you may consider using Exhale in your home to pinpoint and then reduce the sources that may be increasing your long-term medication need.

 Mold is a natural part of our environment and mold spores are everywhere.
 In most cases, it is GROWING mold that introduces allergens, and this happens in damp places, such as basements or bathrooms.
-Our Exhale Collector tells you not what mold is present, but which mold allergens are in the air you are breathing.
-So even if other tests have shown the presence of mold, you may be pleasantly surprised to find that our tests shows no mold allergens which is most important for your allergies and asthma.
+If you have allergies or asthma and are concerned that mold make be causing increased symptoms, testing your home is a good idea.

 Yes.
 Most cut flowers do not produce the same pollen that contains allergens.
 If you have taken allergy tests, you might check with your doctor.
 But mostly, it is weed, grass and tree pollens that cause allergic reactions.